Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Equity-Oriented Mutual Funds Taxation

-The long term capital gain tax on mutual fund investments follows the same rules as listed shares.
-If you hold equity mutual fund units for more than 12 months, gains above ₹1.25 lakh are taxed at 12.5%.
+The taxation of long-term capital gains on mutual fund investments is subject to the same regulations as that of listed shares.
+If equity mutual fund units are held for more than 12 months, the tax rate of 12.5% is applicable on the gains exceeding ₹1.25 lakhs.

-Debt mutual funds follow different taxation rules and are taxed as per your income tax slab, regardless of the holding period.
+Debt mutual funds have diverse taxation rules, and their income tax slab is considered no matter the duration of the holding period.

-In my experience, many beginners don't realize that switching between mutual fund schemes of the same fund house is also a taxable event.
-It's treated as redemption and fresh purchase, so capital gains tax applies.
+Typically, new investors are not aware that moving between mutual fund schemes of the same fund house constitutes a taxable event.
+It is considered as selling and buying, thus, capital gains tax is applicable.

 Tax Treatment of Gains and Losses